Scentience/docs-api/sockets-uav-api.md

 The Scentience UAV Sockets API is your gateway to seamless UAV communication with olfactory sensors.
 This WebSockets-based API mirrors the familiar structure of the other UAV SDKs.
-Through Wi-Fi and UDP, your commands and data flow smoothly between your control system and our drones.
+Through Wi-Fi and UDP, your commands and data flow smoothly between Scentience sensors and your drones.

 ---